This website uses cookies. Read about our Privacy Policy and how we use cookies here.

 Despite their importance for biodiversity, climate adaptation and human survival, coastal ecosystems are severely under threat by human activities, such as unsustainable coastal fishing, eutrophication, pollution and over exploitation.
 Powerful measures are needed to reverse this trend.
 We need to increase efforts to reduce the impacts of human activities, protect and restore critical ecosystems, and empower local communities to lead efforts.
 Nature’s ability to provide services, protection and resilience should be maintained and enhanced, and should serve as inspiration for new nature-based solutions.

-As part of the Swedish Postcode Foundation’s commitment to combatting climate change and loss of biodiversity, we are now launching a major effort to protect and restore the world’s coastal ecosystems.
+As part of The Swedish Postcode Lottery Foundation’s commitment to combatting climate change and loss of biodiversity, we are now launching a major effort to protect and restore the world’s coastal ecosystems.
 The purpose of this initiative is to strive towards coastal ecosystems rich in biodiversity and thriving coastal communities resilient to the impacts of climate change.

 Through the Coastal Ecosystems Initiative, we aim to support projects that contribute to this purpose by: